davidgasquez/handbook/content/teamwork.md

 - Strive for constructive conflict.
 Get people to ask questions.
 Engage in passionate, unfiltered debate about what you need to do to succeed.
 - Encourage to fail.
 Failing is good if the team learn from it!
 - Push relentlessly toward automation.
+  - Investigate where (and how) processes and tasks could be automated, and understanding the costs of automating them.
 - A company may be looked as a combination of 3 things:
   - The people who work at the company.
   - The process the company uses to get work done.